-Thus, while conservative management can provide acceptable results in terms of RRS and RTS, athletes should be appropriately informed of the likely increased return time, decreased return rate, and increased non-union rate associated with this treatment, in comparison to surgical management.
+Thus, while conservative management can provide acceptable results in terms of RRS and RTS, athletes should be appropriately informed of the likely increased return time, decreased return rate and increased non-union rate associated with this treatment, in comparison to surgical management.
 Given the comparably high non-union rate associated with return to sport in cast, it is currently not recommended to allow patients to return to sports during cast immobilisation.

-On analysis of the data from the “surgical” cohort, the authors found that this treatment provided a RRS of 98% (96% return rate to pre-injury level of sport) and a mean RTS of 7.3 wk: both these figures were significantly less than those from the “conservative” cohort.
-The union rate was also significantly higher for the “surgical” cohort (97%), compared to the “conservative” cohort (85%).
-ORIF and PSF provided similar RRS (98% and 97% respectively): however, PSF provided a marginally improved mean RTS (6.5 vs 7.9 wk).
+On analysis of the data from the “surgical” cohort, the authors found that this treatment provided an RRS of 98% (96% return rate to pre-injury level of sport) and a mean RTS of 7.3 wk: both these figures were significantly less than those from the “conservative” cohort.
+The union rate was also significantly higher for the “surgical” cohort (97%) compared to the “conservative” cohort (85%).
+ORIF and PSF provided similar RRS (98% and 97% respectively): however, PSF provided a marginally improved mean RTS (6.5 wk vs 7.9 wk).
 This is likely accounted for by the reduced tissue dissection, reduced duration of post-operative immobilisation and the simpler fracture patterns amenable to PSF when compared to ORIF[9,10,22-26,28].
 However, despite this, both treatment methods offered similar union rates (98% vs 97%), providing evidence of the substantial benefit that surgical stabilisation and compression can provide to bone healing with this injury[9,10,22-26,28].
 Our findings correlate with a similar systematic review, comparing conservative to surgical management of scaphoid waist fractures, which demonstrated earlier return to work and faster time to union with surgical management[30].

 Given the substantial benefits in RRS, RTS and union rates for surgical management as compared to conservative management, surgical management should be the recommended option for treatment of these injuries in the athlete[31].
 However, given that conservative management remains a reasonable option, any treatment recommendation must include a full discussion regarding the benefits and risk of both surgical and conservative management, particularly detailing the risk of surgical complications (surgical site infection, metalwork-related symptoms, neuro-vascular injury and wound problems) when describing surgical management[32,33].